Logan Marshall

-Logan Marshall (born 18 November 1883), was the pen name of Logan Howard-Smith of Germantown, Philadelphia, Pennsylvania.
-Howard-Smith was the son of Robert Spurrier and Elizabeth (McKinney) Howard-Smith.
+Logan Marshall (November 18, 1883 – September 22, 1937) was the pen name of Logan Howard-Smith of Germantown, Philadelphia, Pennsylvania.
+He was the son of Robert Spurrier and Elizabeth (McKinney) Howard-Smith.
 The father was an executive of Link-Belt.

 Howard-Smith attended the University of Pennsylvania and graduated in 1905.
 Upon graduation he took a position as assistant editor at The John C. Winston Co., a publishing firm.
 Winston was later acquired by Henry Holt and became part of Holt, Rinehart & Winston.
 At Winston, Howard-Smith both edited and wrote a large number of books, mainly under the pen name Logan Marshall.
 These were often quickly produced and designed to satisfy public curiosity concerning a current event.
 As a result, Howard-Smith has been characterized as a "hack", and his language criticized as "strained, excessive, or melodramatic."
 Howard-Smith's (as Logan Marshall) The Sinking of the Titanic and Great Sea Disasters, however, achieved a great deal of fame as a result of being quickly at the market, and continues to be cited in bibliographies about the incident.

-Logan Howard-Smith married Amelia Sparks Douglas on 22 April 1917.
-He died at age 53 on 22 September 1937 and is buried at Laurel Hill Cemetery in Philadelphia, Section J, Plot 182 & 184 N Part.
+Logan Howard-Smith married Amelia Sparks Douglas on April 22, 1917.
+He died at age 53 on September 22, 1937, and is buried at Laurel Hill Cemetery in Philadelphia, Section J, Plot 182 & 184 N Part.